 Let’s explain that.

-Value: Investing In Coins With Different Use Cases
+1. Diversify by Value: Invest In Coins With Different Use Cases

 Each cryptocurrency is created with a purpose.